 Styles of Glove

 5 Finger – This is the classic and most popular style of glove for cold water.
-It allows full dexterity of each finger and is the most maneuverable and feels the most natural.
-These gloves are available in thicknesses from 1 through 5mm and are the go-to choice for waters as warm as you’d need to start wearing gloves down into the low 40’s.
+It allows full dexterity of each finger and out of all the styles, this is the most maneuverable and feels the most natural.
+These gloves are available in thicknesses from 1 through 5mm and are the go-to choice for waters as warm as you’d need to start wearing gloves, down into the low 40’s.

-Gloves sizing is definitely important as if you need gloves, the water you’ll be surfing in will be pretty cold.
+Sizing your gloves correctly is important, because if you need gloves, the water you’ll be surfing in will be pretty cold.
 Having water flush through your gloves isn’t fun but having the gloves than retain the water because they’re too large for your hand is even worse.
 That’s why sizing gloves properly is essential to surfing in cold water.
-If you’re ever in between sizes it’s best to lean towards the smaller size since gloves do stretch slightly over time.
+If you’re ever in between sizes, it’s best to lean towards the smaller size since gloves do stretch slightly over time.

-Every glove on our website will have a size chart you can reference that uses either one of two measurement techniques to get your hand size.
-Either by measuring your hand from its wide point all the way around back to the center of your palm.
-Or you can measure from the wrist to the end of your middle finger.
+Every glove on our website will have a size chart you can reference that uses either one of two measurement techniques to determine your hand size.
+Either by measuring your hand from its wide point all the way around back to the center of your palm or you can measure from the wrist to the end of your middle finger.

 O’Neill Psycho Tech Gloves